What is a Merchant Cash Advance?

 However, you should know that a lower credit score typically means a higher interest rate.
 In general, one way to think of MCAs and bad credit business loans is as a form of bridge financing.

-You can use the MCA to gain funding in the short term while building or repairing your credit.
+You can use the MCA to obtain short-term funding while building or repairing your credit.
 With a higher credit score and a more established business history, you should be able to qualify for lower-cost financing.

 How long does it take to repay a Merchant Cash Advance?